fleetdm/fleet/handbook/marketing/content-style-guide.md

 - Rephrase the idea to eliminate anything that may not apply to your reader.
 - Add a motivational idea that gives your reader a reason to follow your advice.
 - Rephrase the new statement, repeating the first step.
-- Rephrase the idea a ﬁnal time, relating it to an important moment in your reader’s life.

 Consider this example tweet.